-We plan to begin construction in early 2021.
-Construction will be completed in twelve months.
-HCDI is working with Davis Square Architects; Development Consultant Gerry Joseph; Allegrone Construction; Klein-Hornig LLP; Shatz, Schwartz, and Fentin, P.C.; as well as many other partners on this project.
+Construction was completed in March 2022.
+Partners included Davis Square Architects; Development Consultant Gerry Joseph; Allegrone Construction; Klein-Hornig LLP; Shatz, Schwartz, and Fentin, P.C.; as well as many others.

 New South Street Apartments consists of 18 one-bedroom, three-bedroom and 4-bedroom affordable apartments located in the downtown Northampton.
 The building was constructed in 1891 and acquired by Home City Development in 2013.
-We are now pursuing funds for upgrades including: new heat and hot water systems, windows, kitchen and bathroom improvements, electrical and fire protection improvements, flooring, and painting.
+Upgrades completed in 2022 included: new heat and hot water systems, windows, kitchen and bathroom improvements, electrical and fire protection improvements, flooring, and painting

 We purchased the top five floors of 275 Chestnut Street and made substantial physical improvements in 2019.
 104 single room occupancy (SRO) units were converted to 101 enhanced SRO units.
 Renovations included unit expansions incorporating kitchenettes; modern, efficient heating systems; handicapped access bathrooms; a large community room, with office space for service professionals; and security improvements.